nexusformat/definitions/manual/source/design.rst

 Another way to look at coordinates is through the use of :index:`transformation matrices <coordinate systems; transformations>`.
-In this world view, the absolute position of a component or a detector pixel with respect to the laboratory corrdinate system is calculated by applying a series of translations and rotations.
+In this world view, the absolute position of a component or a detector pixel with respect to the laboratory coordinate system is calculated by applying a series of translations and rotations.
 These operations are commonly expressed as transformation matrices and their combination as matrix multiplication.
 A very important aspect is that the order of application of the individual operations *does* matter.
 Another important aspect is that